 More, simply replacing one portion of white bread, with a slice of 100% wholewheat reduces not just heart disease but your overall mortality by 8 percent.
-Less of that other nasty too; colorectal cancer.
+Less of that other nasty too; colorectal malignancies.

 Read the labels; make sure your breakfast cereals, bread and pasta state 100 percent whole wheat and don't be fooled by the colour or terms like multigrain.
 The millers cheat and will do anything to fool you into buying an inferior product; the germ and bran they sell at great profit to the vitamin companies and pig farmers.
 Expect to pay more; it's worth the extra.

 More than 95% of Americans do not get the recommended minimum of three ounces of whole grains per day and less than a half of the recommended fibre of roughly 40 grams; don't be one of them.

 Other research reported in the American Journal of Epidemiology reveals a 10% lower mortality with an increase of 10g of fibre in the diet: two slices of whole wheat bread, one serving of legumes like hummus and a helping of broccoli.
 Researchers acknowledge that it's probably not just the fibre in these foods that contribute to better health.